NJINOX1999/desktop-tutorial/README.md

 - Loot pickups grant coins via a server-side handler.
 - Crystal health module tracks base health when monsters attack.
 - Lightweight anti exploit checks for speed and teleport abuse.
+- Difficulty and XP multiplier can be set by the host.
+- Save service supports up to three data slots per player.

 The scripts are simplified for demonstration and do not represent final gameplay quality.